nestordemeure/deepcube/README.md

         - guided by a neural network?
     - some tests to check that all algorithm find optimal solutions with the same number of moves?

-- neural networks:
-    - collect data
-    - train network
-    - use it as an heuristic

 ## References